OfficialPixelBrush/PBLang/README.md

 # PBL
- A simple compiled language for the PBPU3
+ PBLang A simple compiled language for the PBPU3

 # Syntax
 ## Variables